the-tcpdump-group/libpcap/INSTALL.md

 To build libpcap with the configure script and `make`:

+* If you build from a git clone rather than from a release archive, run `./autogen.sh` (a shell script).
+The autogen.sh script will build the `configure` and `config.h.in` files.

+On some system, you may need to set the `AUTORECONF` variable, like:
+`AUTORECONF=autoreconf-2.69 ./autogen.sh`
+to select the `autoreconf` version you want to use.

 * Run `./configure` (a shell script).
 The configure script will determine your system attributes and generate an appropriate `Makefile` from `Makefile.in`.
 The configure script has a number of options to